-Credit concentration risk is understood as an exposure or group of exposures with the potential to produce losses so high as to jeopardise the solvency of the institution or the capacity to maintain its main operations.
+The risk of credit concentration results from an exposure or group of exposures with the potential to produce such high losses as to jeopardise the institution's solvency or the ability to maintain its main operations.
 In particular, the risk of credit concentration stems from the existence of common or correlated risk factors between different counterparties, so that the deterioration of those factors entails a simultaneous adverse effect on the credit quality of each of those counterparties.